signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 | Description | Database disk device path for Micro Services deployment|
 | Type | String |
 | Example | "/srv" |

+Depends on  `prov-db-disk-type`

+physical: define the device /dev/XXXXXXXX
+pool: define the pool name
+loopback: define  the path to create the loopback file
+directory: define the path to create the service_name directory

 ##### `prov-db-disk-size` (1.1)